tytydraco/yessleep/out/The_Chanting_In_The_Woods_Remastered.md

 The next morning, Mom made scrambled eggs and bacon.
 We ate breakfast in silence, pretending the chanting from the night before hadn’t happened.

-As we stayed outside, just the two of us, I tried not to think about the woods.
+As we step outside, just the two of us, I tried not to think about the woods.

 Then teenage girl walked up to our house.
 She wore a pink shirt red jacket and shorts and she told us her name is Maria